-LaRue County Schools Gifted and Talented Services Parent Handbook
+LaRue County Schools Gifted and Talented Services Parent Handbook Revised 11/2020 Revised 8/2021

-Revised 11/2020

 David Raleigh, Superintendent 208 College Street Hodgenville, KY 42748

 G/T Advisory Committee

 Amanda Farmer, G/T Coordinator Christina Boone, Principal Karlotta Cecil, Elementary Teacher Shelly Tucker, MS Teacher Ashley Reding, Parent Natalie Detre, District G/T Resource Teacher Jennifer Price, Counselor Traci Weaver, Elementary Teacher Michelle Jones, HS Teacher

 Table of Contents

+Mission Statement and Definition

+Characteristics of Various Areas of Giftedness4

+Governing Legislation5

+Bright Child or Gifted Learner6

+Exiting Primary Formal Identification Procedure7

+Gifted and Talented Timeline8

+Exiting Primary Service Options9

+The Gifted Student Service Plan (GSSP)10-11

+Parent Guide to Gifted Education Vocabulary12-13

+Frequently Asked Questions

+Websites and Resource15

+Procedural Safeguards/Grievances/Who to Contact16

+1

 MISSION STATEMENT

 The primary goal of gifted and talented services is to provide opportunities to meet the diverse needs of gifted and talented students.
 Such a program should:

-- Expand and extend the student's learning beyond the standard curriculum - Provide flexible curricular and extracurricular grouping and differentiated curriculum experiences commensurate with the student's interests, needs, and abilities - Help the student to attain, to a high degree, the goals established by statute and the Board of Education
+- Expand and extend the student's learning beyond the standard curriculum

+- Provide flexible curricular and extracurricular grouping and differentiated curriculum experiences commensurate with the student's interests, needs, and abilities

+- Help the student to attain, to a high degree, the goals established by statute and the Board of Education

 GIFTEDNESS

-The national definition for giftedness as stated in the Jacob K. Javits Education Act of 1988 is that gifted and talented students are students who can be defined as exceptional-that is, they can be identified as possessing demonstrated or potential ability to perform at an exceptionally high level in five general areas:
+The national definition for giftedness as stated in the Jacob K. Javits Education Act of 1988 is that gifted and talented students are students who can be defined as exceptional-that is, they can be identified as possessing demonstrated or potential ability to perform at an exceptionally high level in any of the five general areas:

-- 1. General Intellectual-requires exceptional reasoning ability - 2.
-Specific Academic based on high achievement in specific content areas - 3.
-Creativity - 4.
-Leadership - 5.
-Visual/Performing Arts includes art, drama, music and dance

-CHARACTERISTICS OF VARIOUS AREAS OF GIFTEDNESS
+1. General Intellectual-requires exceptional reasoning ability

+2. Specific Academic - based on high achievement in specific content areas 3.
+Creativity - capacity for originality of thought, fluency, elaboration and flexibility of thought 4.
+Leadership - willingness of a student to assume leadership roles in class, in a student organization and/or in a community activity 5.
+Visual/Performing Arts - includes art, drama, music and dance CHARACTERISTICS OF VARIOUS AREAS OF GIFTEDNESS